starmaid/NightCourier/docs/plan.md

 - Single, massive map with 10 named locations

     I want the user to actually have to fly between locations.
 This may be supplemented with a fast travel, but I feel like that would make the world much cooler.

+- You can get out of your plane

+    I want the user to be able to leave their plane at any point.
+Skydiving, stealing parked enemy planes, evading, even just walking around.
+It would be cool.

 - More gamemodes

     - DEFEND: Destroy all attacking enemies.